patternfly/patternfly/src/patternfly/components/FormControl/examples/FormControl.md

 ## Examples
 ### Input

 **Note:** In webkit browsers, inputs with status icons that are autocompleted will have their icons removed by the user agent stylesheet.
-To ensure that status will still be shown if the input is filled via autocomplete, turn off autocomplete with `autocomplete="off"` or use [dynamic helper text](/components/helper-text/html-demos) instead.
+If the field does not need to use autocomplete, turn it off with `autocomplete="off"` to avoid the problem.
+Otherwise, use [helper text](/components/helper-text/html-demos)  instead to ensure that the status will remain visible if the field is autocompleted.

 ```hbs
 {{> form-control controlType="input" input="true" form-control--attribute='type="text" value="Standard" id="input-standard" aria-label="Standard input example"'}}